HOW DO I?

 - severe otherwise unexplained respiratory illness among individuals with recent international travel and/or contact with swine, and

-- suspected outbreaks of influenza in congregate living facilities, schools, and/or daycares.
+- suspected outbreaks of influenza in congregate living facilities, schools, and/or daycare centers.